 Long Abstract:

 Ice-binding proteins (IBPs), including antifreeze proteins, ice structuring proteins, thermal hysteresis proteins, and ice recrystallization inhibition proteins, are found in cold-adapted organisms and protect them from freeze injuries by interacting with ice crystals.
 IBPs are found in a variety of organism, including fish (1), plants (2, 3), arthropods (4, 5), fungi (6), and bacteria (7).
 IBPs adsorb to the surfaces of ice crystals and prevent water molecules from joining the ice lattice at the IBP adsorption location.
 Ice that grows on the crystal surface between the adsorbed IBPs develops a high curvature that lowers the temperature at which the ice crystals grow, a phenomenon referred to as the Gibbs–Thomson effect.
 This depression creates a gap (thermal hysteresis, TH) between the melting point and the nonequilibrium freezing point, within which ice growth is arrested (8-10), see Fig 1.
 One of the main tools used in IBP research is the nanoliter osmometer, which facilitates measurements of the TH activities of IBP solutions.
-Nanoliter osmometers, such as the Clifton Instrument (Clifton Technical Physics, Hartford, NYno longer available) were design to measure the osmolarity of a solution by measuring the melting point depression of droplets with nanoliter volumes.
+Nanoliter osmometers, such as the Clifton instrument (Clifton Technical Physics, Hartford, NY,) and Otago instrument (Otago Osmomters, Dunedin, New Zealand) were design to measure the osmolarity of a solution by measuring the melting point depression of droplets with nanoliter volumes.
 These devices were used to measure the osmolarities of biological samples, such as tears (11), and were found to be useful in IBP research.
-Manual control over the Clifton nanoliter osmometer limited the experimental possibilities.
-Temperature rate changes could not be controlled reliably, the temperature range was limited to 4000 mOsmol (about –7.5 °C), and it was not possible to record the temperature as a function of time.
+Manual control over these nanoliter osmometers limited the experimental possibilities.
+Temperature rate changes could not be controlled reliably, the temperature range of the Clifton instrument is limited to 4000 mOsmol (about –7.5 °C), and recording of the temperature as a function of time is not an available option for these instruments.

 We designed a custom-made computer-controlled nanoliter osmometer system using a LabVIEW platform (National Instruments).
 The cold stage, described previously (9, 10), contains a metal block through which water circulates, thereby functioning as a heat sink.
 Attached to this block are thermoelectric coolers that may be driven using a commercial temperature controller that can be controlled via LabVIEW modules.
 Further details are provided below.
 The major advantage of this system is its sensitive temperature control (0.002 °C).
 Automated temperature control permits the coordination of a fixed temperature ramp with a video microscopy output containing additional experimental details.